-What To Do if You Find Errors in a Credit Report
+What Should I Do if I Find Errors in My Credit Report?

-The Federal Trade Commission (FTC) is the consumer watchdog for Americans.
-In 2012, the FTC released a study reporting that one in four consumers found an error on their credit report that could impact their credit score, while one in five consumers had an error that was corrected after disputing it.
-Credit report errors make consumers look riskier than they are and can cost Americans thousands in losses due to lenders charging higher interest rates, denial of mortgages or car loans, and denial of employment.
+One in four consumers found an error on their credit report that could impact their credit score.
+Credit report errors make consumers look riskier than they are and can cost Americans thousands in losses due to lenders charging higher interest rates, denial of mortgages, and denial of employment.

-First, you should obtain copies of their credit reports from the three large credit reporting agencies.
-AnnualCreditReport.com offers consumers a free copy of their credit report annually from each of the three credit reporting agencies: Transunion, Equifax, and Experian.
+You should obtain copies of your credit reports from the three large credit reporting agencies.
+AnnualCreditReport.com offers consumers a free copy of their credit report weekly from each of the major credit reporting agencies (CRAs).

 Find top Consumer Law lawyers easily